TheRealToxicDev/docs.paradisebots.net/docs/internal/community/partnership.md

 ---

 ## Partnership Requirements

+### Community Requirements
 * All Partnered Servers are expected to have Upwards of 100 Members (Exceptions can be made)
 * All Partnered Servers must follow our Rules on NSFW Content and Screen Sharing.
 * All Partnered Servers are required to Advertise and or Boost Paradise Bots (PBL) as much as possible.

 ---

+### Businesses/Services Requirements
+* Services you provide should not include, promote, sell and or advertise mailicious content, scripts, guides or examples.
+* Services provided it websites linked to said serviced shall not included any LOLI related content (NSFW Content Containing Minors)
+* We should not be listed as liable in any way shape or form for any actions that may arise as a result of using your services, Paradise Bots is a Limited Liabilty Company and holds no responisibily for the content provided by our Partners on our website or theirs.

 ## Applying for Partnership
 •Applications are open!!
 [Apply here](https://paradisebots.net/partner-app)